Background: Methotrexate is an antagonist of folic acid that has been shown to be genotoxic

 to healthy body cells via induction of oxidative stress.
 Cilostazol is a phosphodiesterase III inhibitor and

-Conclusion: We concluded that methotrexate is genotoxic, and cilostazol could prevent the methotrexate-induced chromosomal
+Conclusion: Methotrexate is genotoxic, and cilostazol could prevent the methotrexate-induced chromosomal